What Is the IB Programme?

 Holistic Education

-Develops critical thinking, research skills, and international-mindedness alongside academic excellence.
+Develops critical thinking, research skills, and international-mindedness alongside academic excellence, preparing students for success beyond the classroom.

 Global Perspective

-Encourages students to think globally and understand diverse perspectives through intercultural awareness.
+Encourages students to think globally and understand diverse perspectives through intercultural awareness and international-mindedness.

 University Preparation

-Builds independence, research skills, and academic writing abilities essential for university success.
+Builds independence, research skills, and academic writing abilities essential for university success through the Extended Essay and rigorous coursework.

 IB Learner Profile